Standing Tall: Sim to Real Fall Classification and Lead Time Prediction for Bipedal Robots

-On the other hand, \cite{ref:tran} conducts their analysis online in both hardware and simulation, though it is limited to the 0.57m tall Nao H25 robot \cite{ref:nao, ref:naoh25}.

-In comparison to the other approaches, building on previous work in \cite{ref:mungai2023optimizing}, \cite{ref:mungai2024fall} develops a 1D CNN model capable of predicting falls from all three faults and estimating lead times for the 1.6m tall bipedal robot Digit \cite{ref:ar_digit}, both in simulation and hardware.
-The algorithm was validated on a new open-source dataset for the Digit platform \cite{ref:digit_dataset}.
-However, the study is limited to offline prediction in a planar standing task, where faults are simulated by applying forces to the robot's back center.
-Despite this limitation, the model demonstrates high prediction accuracy in offline settings.
+\cite{ref:mungai2024fall} proposes a 1D CNN model capable of predicting falls caused by abrupt, incipient, and intermittent faults, both in simulation and hardware, using the 1.6m tall bipedal robot, Digit \cite{ref:ar_digit}.
+While comparable to \cite{ref:ZHANG2025104995}, the algorithm in \cite{ref:mungai2024fall} is, to the best of our knowledge, the only one that also estimates lead time on a full-sized humanoid.
+Additionally, the authors provide an open-source dataset for reproducibility \cite{ref:digit_dataset}.
+However, the study is limited to offline prediction in a planar standing task, where faults are simulated by applying external forces to the robot's back.

-\jwg{There seem to be three types of scenarios, and that may confuse the reader: simulation, running the algorithm offline on real data, and real-time real data.
-I suggest these be clarified somehow.}\eva{Let us know if the changes in this section address this comment}